nasa/cumulus/docs/data-cookbooks/browse-generation.md

 To ingest your own data using this example, you will need to construct your own lambda to replace the source in ProcessingStep that will generate browse imagery and provide or update a CMR metadata export file.

+You will then need to add the lambda to your Cumulus deployment as a `aws_lambda_function` Terraform resource.

 The discussion below outlines requirements for this lambda.

 ### Inputs